pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 # The top-level folders

-The top-level level folders inside your property store define the access rules for a certain group or users of your instance.
+The top-level folders inside your property store define the access rules for a certain group or users of your instance.

 ![](../img/properstystore.png)